 - connecting you to support with practical tasks eg. shopping and prescriptions pick-ups

 - arranging small grants and warm items if you are in difficult circumstances

 - introducing you to activities for fun and friendship or offer regular phone calls, and

 - advice and support if you are in self-isolation or on any issues related to coronavirus.

-Age UK Camden have launched a Building Resilience Programme to support people age 50+ who are experiencing, or are about to have, a 'life changing event'.
-A life changing event is wide ranging, and it could be retirement, bereavement, health problems, relationship breakdown, changes in financial circumstances, and many other situations where a person could benefit from in-depth support.
-If you or the person you care would like to receive in-depth support from the programme, or would like to find out more, contact Jean Luc Dieudonne, Building Resilience Advisor at firstname.lastname@example.org
+Age UK Camden has launched a Building Resilience Programme to support people age 50+ who are experiencing, or are about to have a 'life-changing event'.
+A life-changing event is wide-ranging, and it could be retirement, bereavement, health problems, relationship breakdown, changes in financial circumstances, and many other situations where a person could benefit from in-depth support.
+If you or the person you care for would like to receive in-depth support from the programme or would like to find out more, contact Jean Luc Dieudonne, Building Resilience Advisor at firstname.lastname@example.org

 Camden Home Library service will bring reading, music and films to your home every 4 weeks if you are housebound due to disability, limited mobility including due to an operation or accident, mental health issues, isolated, frail or vulnerable.
 If you are shielding, you join as a temporary member.
 To find out more or register, email email@example.com.